Header Image 1

 This work-based Foundation Degree in Health and Social Care is ideal for people who are currently working or are interested in working with people in a health and social care context.

-The degree has been specially designed to enable students to reflect on their work place experiences and develop an understanding of the theory underpinning their practice.
+The foundation degree has been specially designed to enable students to reflect on their work place experiences and develop an understanding of the theory underpinning their practice.
 The degree is designed and delivered to ensure that all students have the opportunity to develop their academic skills for higher level study which is especially valuable for students returning to education after a break.
 It will also serve as a fantastic introduction to the academic expectations of Higher Education for those who have more recently studied.

 Students studying on this degree will be expected to be working or volunteering in a course relevant environment for a minimum of 100 hours in year 1 and 100 hours in year 2.
 Assistance will be given students if they require help with finding work placements.